30th Field Artillery Regiment (Canada): First World War

-The 1st Field Artillery Brigade, CFA, CEF was authorized on 6 August 1914 and embarked for Britain on 27 September 1914.
-It disembarked in France on 12 February 1915, where it provided artillery support as part of the 1st Canadian Division's Divisional Artillery in France and Flanders until the end of the war.
-The brigade disbanded on 23 October 1920.
+The 1st Field Artillery Brigade, CFA, CEF was authorized on 6 August 1914, incorporating the 2nd (Howitzer) Battery, CFA from Ottawa.
+The brigade embarked for Britain on 27 September 1914, and disembarked in France on 12 February 1915, where it provided artillery support as part of the 1st Canadian Division's Divisional Artillery in France and Flanders until the end of the war.